Title is the legal right to property. Deeds are the vehicles through which a transfer of property ownership takes place.

 - The document must be properly signed and acknowledged by a notary.

 Do you have questions about property title transfers?
-Call and speak directly with attorney Scott Steinbach.
-972-960-1850
+Call and speak directly with attorney Scott Steinbach at 972-960-1850.

-Do you already know which property deed you need to transfer your property?
-Have your deed prepared today by an attorney.
+Do you already know which property deed you need?
+Have your deed prepared today.
 Quick and easy.
 Most deeds are $195.

 The Steinbach Law Firm prepares all documents for any real estate transaction in Texas.